KieranSISherman/VEXCode-Recorder-Replay/README.md

 These programs are designed to record and replay driver controller inputs. this allows for replaying driver skills matches as programming skills.
 The following will explain how the codes work, the differences between them, and how to use them.

-*The generation 1 codes may or may not work.
-Our team swapped to the generation 2 brain and I never fully finished the generation 1 programs.*
+*The generation 1 and 2 codes do not work.
+They were both worked on during the year 2022 for Vex IQ.
+Generation 3 is built for Vex VRC using the V5 brains and is being worked on in 2023.
+Generation 3 may be compatible with Vex IQ brains but has not been tested.
+Generation 2 and 3 require a sd card in the brain to function.*

 # Generation 1 Programs
 The generation 1 recording program functions as our normal driver control code would.
 The difference is that you can push E Up on the controller to start a recording of all the buttons being pressed on the controller.
 This allows for all movements to be replay later.
 To end the recording, you press the E Down button on the controller.
 When the recording has been stopped, it will start printing out all the information to the brain for you to write down.
 Generation 1 VEX IQ brains can't save data so this is the only way to retrieve the data from the program.